Brit-Am Movement History

 tens of thousands of visitors have viewed these filmings.

 For Gavin and myself this was something of a first-time experiment that proved itself.
+One of the clips by Gavin at kalamata777

 Some Controversies that Brit-Am was Involved In.

-We were criticized heavily due to our condemnation of Conspiracy Theories in general and especially those of the type propagated by Barry Chamish and his followers.
+We were criticized heavily due to our condemnation of Conspiracy Theories in general and especially those of the type formerly propagated by Barry Chamish and his followers.

-The Ten Lost Tribes are today to be found amongst Western Peoples!
 We do not believe the Lost Tribes are in the East.

 We are against Racism but for an awareness of Israelite uniqueness.
 Judah and "Joseph" have each in their own way been "chosen".
 This involves both blessings and obligations.